In This Article

 The microbes found in your gut microbiome are typically harmless.
 However, a balance must exist between good and bad bacteria in the gut to maintain normal gut health.

-A shift in favor of the bad bacteria may cause gut dysbiosis, which can lead to different symptoms.
+Bad bacterial overgrowth may cause gut dysbiosis, which can lead to different symptoms.

 Gut dysbiosis happens when gut microbes get out of whack, disrupting the delicate balance of your gut microbiome.